PeeyusH27/React_Redux_ToolKit_Movie_App-master/README.md

 # Movies App

-In this project I havce developed a react web application using React, Redux, SCSS and Omdb API.
+In this project I have developed a react web application using React, Redux, SCSS and Omdb API.

 Here you can get information about shows and movies which are being fetched through api calls.